mattermost/docs/source/process/terminology.md

 #### Bug

-A defect in the code that varies from specification.
+An obvious error in Mattermost software.
 Changes required to accomodate unsupported 3rd party software (such as browsers or operating systems) are not considered bugs, they are considered improvements.

 #### Dev Mana